Placement Testing at BSU

 If you were recently accepted to BSU and have decided to attend our university, first off, congratulations!
 We're excited that you're joining our university!
 By now, you may have gotten word that you'll need to sign up for placement testing and orientation before you begin studying here at BSU.
 If you are an incoming first-year student, you'll need to complete placement testing.
 If you are an incoming transfer student, you may or may not need to complete placement testing, depending on your academic history at your previous institution(s).
 For more information, visit our placement testing FAQs page.

-BSU uses the computer adaptive ACCUPLACER exam for mathematics and reading placement testing and a handwritten essay created by our English faculty for writing placement testing.
+BSU uses the computer adaptive ACCUPLACER exam for mathematics placement testing and a handwritten essay created by our English faculty for writing placement testing.
 To learn more about a particular placement exam, click on one of the tabs below.

 All incoming first-year students, and certain transfer students, will take math placement tests before attending BSU.
 We offer an online prep course and other resources to help students prepare.
 More info +